ppetrovtv/pine_script_docs/source/Comments.rst

 `Ctrl + /` is pressed again, commentary will be taken away.

-Also, comments could not be placed in the middle of a statement wrapped to several lines, read more here: :doc:`Lines_Wrapping`.
+Also, comments could not be placed in the middle of a statement wrapped to several lines, read more here: :doc:`Lines_wrapping`.